Determinantally equivalent nonzero functions

-where $C$ and $D$ are some non-symmetric square matrices of the same dimension.
-In this case $K\equiv Q$ but $K$ is neither a transposition nor a conjugation transformation of $Q$.
-Thus, the conjectured classification of transformations does not hold: we have just identified one other type of transformation from the two conjectured which yields determinantally-equivalent functions; perhaps a suitable name for it would be a "\textit{partial transposition transformation}", since only \textit{part} of the matrix is being transposed.
-Said in linear-algebraic language, while the above two matrices have equal corresponding principle minors, they are not diagonally similar (up to a transposition) but only "\textit{partially}".
+for some $b, c, f, g\in\mathbb{F}\setminus{\{0\}}$ and $a, d, e, h\in\mathbb{F}$ such that $c\neq b$ and $f\neq g$.
+In this case, one finds, through a straightforward application of the formula for determinants of block matrices, that $K$ is indeed determinantally equivalent to $Q$.
+However, one will also find that $K$ cannot be obtained from $Q$ by applying transposition and conjugation transformations to $Q$.
+Thus, the conjectured classification of transformations does not hold: we have just identified one additional type of transformation from the two conjectured which yields determinantally equivalent functions; perhaps a suitable name for it would be a ``\textit{partial transposition transformation}", since only \textit{part} of the matrix is being transposed.
+Said in linear-algebraic language, while the above two matrices have equal corresponding principle minors, they are not diagonally similar (up to a transposition), but only ``partially".

-Interestingly, by the block determinant formula, even if the null sub-matrices of the above pair of matrices were replaced by matrices of ones, it would still be the case that $K\equiv Q$.
-However, for the same reason as in the previous paragraph, the conjecture would not hold.

-For reasons that will be explained later, our analysis is restricted to functions of two variables that are non-zero on the set $\{(x,y):x\neq y\}$ but not necessarily on the set $\{(x,x):x\}$.
-To this end, let us further analyze the counterexample specified in the preceding paragraph with the additional condition that the matrices $C$ and $D$ are entrywise non-zero except possibly on the diagonal entries.
-We seek for a condition to impose on an arbitrary pair of determinantally-equivalent functions that rules out the pair $K$ and $Q$ of the previously-described block form.
-Our first step is to deal with the case when $n=4$, in which case kernels $K$ and $Q$ from above satisfy